shader-slang/slang/docs/proposals/001-where-clauses.md

     void resolve<T, U, V>(ResolutionContext<U> context, List<T> stuffToResolve, out V destination) where T : IResolvable,
-              U : IResolver<T>,
+        where U : IResolver<T>,
-              V : IResolveDestination<T>
+        where V : IResolveDestination<T>
     { ... }

 This latter form makes it easier to quickly glean the overall shape of the function signature.

-A second important benefit of `where` clauses is that they open the door to expressing more complicated constraints on and between type parameters.
+A second important benefit of `where` clauses is that they open the door to expressing more complicated constraints on and between type parameters, such as allowing constraints on *associated types*, e.g.:
-While this document does not propose to allow any new forms of constraints right away, we can imagine things like allowing constraints on *associated types*, e.g.:

     void writePackedData<T, U>(T src, out U dst) where T : IPackable,
-              T.Packed : IWritable<U>
+        where T.Packed : IWritable<U>
     { .. }

 Related Work